ju57u5/YoutubeScript/README.md

 Downloads the "YoutubeRewind 2008" and names it ytrewind2008.mp4

-All downloads will be placed at {ScriptDir}/download
+All downloads will be placed at {ScriptDir}/download, if no other output directory is set.

 #Download
 This script is available as Windows application or source at the [releases page](https://github.com/ju57u5/YoutubeScript/releases).